edconolly/network2fixtures/README.md

 Network2Fixtures4u.com
 ======================

-A chrome dev tool extension for all of your network 2 fixture recording needs.
+A chrome devtool extension for recording network traffic in the Angular Multimock format for easy fixture generation.

-Specifically for use with Angular Multimocks.

 Usage
 -----